 The interconnect is highly reliable and based on the standard PCI Express protocols including hardware based 32 bit CRC check.
 The software library comes with functionality to detect PCI Express protocol failures, remote power failures, disconnected cables etc needed to implement a 100% reliable system for ruggedized unfriendly environments.

 The Dolphin Reflective Memory solution is included in the SISCI Developers Kit.
-The Reflective Memory functionality is available for Linux, RTX and Windows.
-VxWorks is optional, please contact Dolphin if this is needed by your project.
+The Reflective Memory functionality is available for Linux, VxWorks, RTX and Windows and included in the standard eXpressWare software suite.

-Additional informaiton can be found in the Dolphin Express Reflective Memory whitepaper.
+Additional information can be found in the Dolphin Express Reflective Memory white paper.